Becaplermin (On the skin)

 How to Store and Dispose of This Medicine:

 - Store this medicine in the refrigerator.
 Do not freeze.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of the used medicine container and any leftover medicine after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed.
+- Ask your pharmacist or doctor how to dispose of the medicine container and any leftover or expired medicine.
 You should not use the medicine after the expiration date that is stamped on the end of the tube.

 Drugs and Foods to Avoid: